Anksharskarp/Anksharskarp.github.io/documentation/components.md

 4. `theme.css`: established neutral terminal/voxel appearance.
 5. `responsive.css`: existing screen-width, reduced-motion, and print rules.
 6. `logic-board.css`: the model's isolated layout, controls, and fallback.
+7. `tools.css`: the differential-equations workspace and its responsive rules.

 The split preserves the original cascade order.
 Structural styles and theme adjustments sometimes target the same selector; this is intentional to avoid